steqeq/0000/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

   * Advanced->PCIe/PCI/PnP Configuration-\>MMIOH Base = 512G
   * Advanced->PCIe/PCI/PnP Configuration-\>MMIO High Size = 256G

-When we support Large Bar Capability there is a Large Bar Vbios which also disable the IO bar.
+When we support Large Bar Capability there is a Large Bar VBIOS which also disable the IO bar.

 For GFX9 and Vega10 which have Physical Address up 44 bit and 48 bit Virtual address.